Greater Somalia: Colonialism

 The colonisation of Somali territories during the Scramble for Africa in the late 19th and early 20th centuries involved multiple European powers and the Ethiopian Empire, driven by strategic and economic interests.
 The United Kingdom, France, and the Kingdom of Italy were the primary colonial powers vying for control of Somali-inhabited regions, motivated mainly by the need for trade routes and geopolitical dominance.
 Emperor Menelik's expansion into Somali inhabited territory coincided with the European colonial advances in the Horn of Africa, during which the Ethiopian Empire imported a significant amount of arms from European powers.
 The large scale importation of European arms completely upset the balance of power between the Somalis and the Ethiopian Empire, as the colonial powers blocked Somalis from receiving firearms.

 Britain established a protectorate in northern Somalia (modern-day Somaliland) by signing treaties with the local Isaaq clans in the 1880s, guaranteeing nominal independence but controlling trade and order at ports like Berbera.
 Many of these clans had signed the protection treaties with the British in response to Ethiopian Emperor Menelik's Invasions.
 The agreements dictated the protection of Somali rights and the maintenance of independence.

+Somali territories depicted on map before 1884 Berlin Conference to divide Africa.

 France developed Djibouti as a coaling station, formalising French Somaliland in 1884, which remained a colony until 1977 when it later became the Republic of Djibouti.
 Italy also acquired southern Somali territories, establishing Italian Somaliland by 1889.

-The Anglo-Ethiopian Treaty of 1897 granted Ethiopian Empire rights over the Ogaden and Haud regions, an effectively illegal move on the part of the British Empire, as the 1897 treaty directly violated the protection agreements it had already signed with several Somali clans.
+The Anglo-Ethiopian Treaty of 1897 granted the Ethiopian Empire sovereignty over the Ogaden and Haud regions, an effectively illegal action by the British Empire, since the treaty directly contravened the protection agreements Britain had previously concluded with several Somali clans.

 The Dervish Movement however, led by Sayyid Mohammed Abdullah Hassan, was a significant anti-colonial movement that united various Somali clans, repelled British and Ethiopian forces multiple times, and created a proto-state.
-The Dervish movement was defeated in 1920 by the British launched a combined air and ground campaign—the first major aerial bombardment in Africa.
+The Dervish movement was defeated in 1920 by the British launching a combined air and ground campaign—the first major aerial bombardment in Africa.
 The anti-colonial resistance of the Dervish movement and other groups fostered early Somali nationalism and resentment against the borders imposed by colonial powers, laying ideological groundwork for Greater Somalia.